Evenwyne/programming-univbasics-3-method-return-values/README.md

 Displaying text in the console is not the only way available to get information from our Ruby methods.
 While `puts` and `print` display information, they don't give a _return value_.
-When writing code, sometimes we'll want our methods to evaluate code and _return_ a value -- not just display it, or output text.
+When writing code, sometimes we'll want our methods to evaluate code and _return_ a value -- not just output text, but return it to the the place that invoked the method.

 We'll cover the concept of return values in Ruby, and how this actually differs from `puts` and `print`commands.